 - 8. Visually inspect the device in a well-lit area to ensure all surfaces are free from residual cleaning solution.
 Repeat Step 7 if visible cleaning solution is observed. - 9.
-Thoroughly dry the probe using a clean low lint soft and dry cloth or wipe.
+Thoroughly dry the probe using a clean low-/non-linting soft and dry cloth or wipe.
+Pat dry acoustic lens.